 What are the causes of work-related stress?

-As well as too much work, issues that can create stress at work include:
+As well as feeling you have too much work to do, issues that can create stress at work include:

 - narrow and limited job content